Budibase/website/content/blog/app-building/data-access-control.md

 Users can be employees or third parties, like customers, partners, consultants, or members of the public.

-In other words, data access control means defining and enforcing a system for how different users can use your organization's data.
+In other words, data access control means defining and enforcing a system for how different users can use your organization’s data - whether this is sensitive information, databases, data warehouses, or any other internal data sources.

 As we’ll see later, there are various types of access control.